matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 ### Comparison with MSC1951
 MSC1951 defines a dedicated room as the only image pack source.
 This MSC, however, also allows you to bind image packs to your own account, offering greater flexibility.
-In MSC1951 there can also only be a single image pack pack in a room.
+In MSC1951 there can also only be a single image pack in a room.
 This could be problematic in e.g. bridged rooms: You set some emotes or stickers from the matrix side and a discord bridge would plop all the discord emotes and stickers in another pack in the same room.

 The original sharing-focused idea of MSC1951 is still preserved: Once room types are a thing, you could